omeka/classic-enduser/docs/Admin/Settings/Search_Settings.md

----
-title: Managing Search Settings
----
 This is information for managing search settings on Omeka Classic.
-See [the Searching page](../../GettingStarted/Site_Planning_Tips) for information on conducting searches.
+See [the Searching page](../../GettingStarted/Site_Planning_Tips.md) for information on conducting searches.

 The Search Settings options allow you to set which types of records are automatically searched when a user enters terms into the basic search bar on both the admin and public sides.
 You can also re-index your Omeka database to ensure that all selected content is searchable.